James Heather (firefighter)

-John Henry Heather KPM (17 August 1867 – 24 February 1962) otherwise known as Jimmy was an Irish firefighter who served from 1891 into the 1900s as Hons Captain of Newry station and also in charge of the fire station in Warrenpoint for 17 years.
-In 1930, he attended Buckingham Palace to become the first civilian to be awarded the King's Police Medal by King George V for "39 years of exemplary service distinguished by special merit and ability.”
+James Henry Heather KPM (17 August 1867 – 22 January 1958), otherwise known as Jimmy, was an Irish firefighter who served from 1891 into the 1900s as honorary Captain of Newry fire station and also in charge of the station in Warrenpoint for 17 years.
+Having attended many callouts over his years, his most notable was the great Sands Mill fire of 1910.

+Personal life

+James Heather operated a public house founded by his father.
+He was a member and honorary huntsman of the Newry Harriers club (Note: See Beagling.) for more than 50 years, for which he presented with a salver and clock for his service.
+He was also a member and officeholder of the Newry Agricultural Society, and a hunting correspondent for the Newry Reporter, covering various hunt clubs.

+Heather died on 22 January 1958 at his residence "Thandra" Seaview in Warrenpoint, and was survived by his wife and three sons.

+Honors and awards

+In 1930, he attended Buckingham Palace to become the first civilian to be awarded the King's Police and Fire Services Medal by King George V for "39 years of exemplary service distinguished by special merit and ability".

 In 1942 He received an award for 50 years of honorary service.

-Having attended many callouts over his years, his most notable was the great Sands Mill fire of 1910.
-He was also a member of the Newry Harriers club for more than 50 years.
+In 1942, Heather received an award from the Society for the Protection of Life from Fire "in recognition of distinguished conduct", for rescuing a person during a fire in 1941.

+And he received an award from the Royal Humane Society.

 Commissioned in 1976 by the Newry and Mourne District Council and opened in 1982.
 "Heather Park" was named in his honour.
 Its name was suggested by the late councillor and former Sub Officer of Newry, Jackie McClelland.

-James died on the 24th February at his residence "Thrandra" Seaview in Warrenpoint.